rlbyrd/mysql-toolset/README.md

 As I clean up and document various scripts, they will be added to this repo.

 NB: Files are currently arranged rather haphazardly.
-This will be changing.
+This will be changing. (slowly)